MikaelFangel/DTUConnect/README.md

 * Awk

 ## How to setup for embedded devices
+The connman mode can be use to setup embedded devices such as a Lego EV3 device running ev3dev.

 Make sure that the scripts are executeable
 ```
 chmod +x ./connman.sh ./setup.sh
 ```

-Then run the script on the remote device
+Then run the script on the embedded device
 ```
 sudo ./setup -c
 ```